HillaryDanan/abstraction-intelligence/README.md

 The framework is offered as a research program, not a finished theory.
 Key unresolved issues:

+- **Operationalizing interaction:** Now more specific: weak (gradient flow), medium (representations change in response to compositional demands), strong (new representational primitives emerge).
+The claim is that intelligence requires at least medium-level interaction.
+Tests proposed, but not yet run.
+- **Novelty recognition vs. recombination:** The framework now claims embeddedness enables novelty recognition, which drives the interaction loop.
+But how do we distinguish a system that *recognizes* novelty from one that just fails on out-of-distribution inputs?
+Proposed: novelty recognition leads to representational expansion; simple failure doesn’t.
+- **The 3c threshold reframing:** Originally: 3c matters because recursive depth gives unbounded generativity.
+Reframed: what matters is novelty-driven expansion, not depth per se.
+Humans don’t generate infinitely deep structures, but we continuously encounter novelty and update.
+Is this reframing correct?
+Does 3c still mark an important boundary, or is it epiphenomenal?
-- **Symbol identification thresholds:** The circularity is resolved—symbols are defined by formation (extraction from input), not by compositional behavior.
-But threshold questions remain: how clustered is clustered enough?
-How stable is stable enough?
-These require empirical calibration.
+- **Symbol identification thresholds:** Symbols are defined by formation (extraction from input), not compositional behavior.
+This may mean symbol formation is widespread.
+Under the interaction + novelty framing, that’s fine—widespread formation without novelty-driven feedback doesn’t constitute intelligence.
+But threshold questions remain.
 - **The connectionist tension:** How continuous neural dynamics give rise to functionally discrete compositional representations is asserted, not explained.
-The framework needs a mechanistic account of this transition.
+The framework needs a mechanistic account.
-- **Discovered or stipulated?** The framework intends the criterion as a hypothesis, but the real test is surprising predictions.
-If it only classifies systems the way we already would, it’s a relabeling, not a discovery.
+- **Discovered or stipulated?** The real test is surprising predictions.
+The framework now predicts: (1) bee dissociation, (2) interactive > modular architectures, (3) embedded systems show novelty-driven expansion, (4) specific failure patterns in LLM self-modeling.
+If these fail, the framework is doing less than claimed.
-- **Compositionality type structure:** Are concatenative, role-filler, recursive embedding, and analogical mapping genuinely distinct capacities with different computational requirements?
-Or points on a continuum?
-Do they require different architectural features?
-The proposed complexity ordering is a hypothesis.
-- **Generative/interpolative thresholds:** The distinction now has more content—interpolative is 3a–3b within training distribution; generative is 3c–3d extending beyond it.
-But the boundary remains unclear.
-How much recursive depth counts as generative?
-How novel must the target domain be for analogical transfer to count?
-- **Operationalizing embeddedness:** The five-component model is more precise than vague embodiment claims, but thresholds remain unclear.
-- **The Hard Problem:** The framework argues embeddedness reframes the explanatory gap, but a functional account of self-modeling doesn’t obviously address phenomenal consciousness.
-Does this advance beyond existing functionalism? *Honest answer: unclear.*
+- **The Hard Problem:** Papers 10–11 argue embeddedness reframes the explanatory gap, but a functional account of self-modeling doesn’t obviously address phenomenal consciousness. *Honest answer: unclear.
+These papers are flagged as speculative.*
 - **Replication:** Core empirical results come from limited experimental contexts.

 -----